Paul Clayton (Coronation Street): Storylines

-The son of Terry Duckworth and Andrea Clayton, Paul was born off-screen on 16 February 1986, following the Clayton family's departure.
-Paul was raised by his maternal grandmother whilst Andrea went to university.
-Paul's paternal grandmother, Vera, however, insisted on some involvement in her grandson's upbringing, so the family decided to leave.
+The son of Terry Duckworth (Nigel Pivaro) and Andrea Clayton (Caroline O'Neill), Paul was born off-screen on 16 February 1986, following the Clayton family's departure.
+Paul was raised by his maternal grandmother while Andrea attended university.
+Paul's paternal grandmother, Vera (Liz Dawn), however, insisted on some involvement in her grandson's upbringing, so the family decided to leave.

-In November 2000, Andrea returned to Weatherfield looking for Terry as Paul needed a kidney transplant.
-Terry initially agreed to be a donor but fled and Vera was forced to donate her kidney instead, saving Paul's life.
-Paul returned in November 2001 for his paternal grandfather Jack's 65th birthday celebrations.
+In November 2000, Andrea returned to Weatherfield looking for Terry because Paul needed a kidney transplant.
+Although Terry initially agreed to be a donor, he fled; consequently, Vera donated her kidney instead, saving Paul's life.
+Paul returned in November 2001 for his paternal grandfather Jack's (Bill Tarmey) 65th birthday celebrations.

-He wasn't seen again until 2007 when Molly Compton contacted him, concerning Vera's poor health.
-He moved into 9 Coronation Street in order to help Jack look after Vera.
-It was soon revealed that Paul had come to Weatherfield after being caught in bed with his ex-employer's wife.
-Upon his return, Paul began working at Leanne Battersby's restaurant, Valandro's, and eventually bought a share by taking out a loan in Jack's name.
-Following Paul's arrival at number 9, Tyrone Dobbs began to get suspicious of him.
+He wasn't seen again until 2007, when Molly Compton (Vicky Binns) contacted him regarding Vera's failing health.
+He moved into 9 Coronation Street to help Jack look after Vera.
+It was soon revealed that Paul had come to Weatherfield after being caught in bed with his former employer's wife.
+Upon his return, Paul began working at Leanne Battersby's (Jane Danson) restaurant, Valandro's, eventually buying a share by taking out a loan in Jack's name.

+Following Paul's arrival at number 9, Tyrone Dobbs (Alan Halsall) became suspicious of him.
 Tyrone repeatedly tried to catch Paul taking Jack's money but was unsuccessful.
-However, in September, Tyrone blamed Paul after Jack and Vera realized money was missing after Paul took some to buy items for the restaurant without Jack's permission.
-Jack suspected Tyrone was responsible after catching him checking his tin.
+However, in September, Tyrone blamed Paul after Jack and Vera realized money was missing.
+Paul had taken the funds to buy items for the restaurant without Jack's permission, but Jack suspected Tyrone after catching him checking his tin.

 In October 2007, Paul's previous employer persuaded Leanne to reveal Paul's whereabouts.
-Even though she told him to take his case to number 9, Tyrone allowed Paul to escape out the back of the house.
+Although she told him to take his case to number 9, Tyrone allowed Paul to escape through the back of the house.
 The employer subsequently raided Valandro's.
 Following this, Paul revealed to Leanne that he had feelings for her.
-Around Christmas, Paul told Jack about the loan he had taken out, meaning that he and Vera did not have as much money as they thought for a house in Blackpool, where they had planned to retire to.
-Not wanting to upset Vera, Jack told her that he'd miscalculated their savings.
+Around Christmas, Paul told Jack about the loan, which meant Jack and Vera had less money than they thought for their planned retirement to Blackpool.
+Not wanting to upset Vera, Jack told her he had miscalculated their savings.